ElektraInitiative/libelektra/doc/tutorials/plugins.md

 	int elektraLineCheckConfig (Key * errorKey, KeySet * conf)

 The configuration of the plugin is provided as `conf`.
-The function may report errors using the `errorKey` and the return value.
+The function may report an error or warnings using the `errorKey` and the return value.

 The following convention was established for the return value of `elektraPluginCheckConf`:

-- 0: config was not changed (was ok)
+- 0: The configuration was OK and has not been changed
-- 1: config is changed (now ok)
+- 1: The configuration has been changed and now it is OK
-- -1: config not ok, could not fix it
+- -1: The configuration was not OK and could not be fixed.
+An error has to be set to errorKey.

 ### ELEKTRA_PLUGIN_EXPORT ###